Project Length Custom Length

 OPAQUE

-Will not allow light to pass through which when applied to beads means you cannot see through them.
+With this finish light will not to pass through the object which when applied to beads means you cannot see through them.
 From a jewellery design perspective these beads often provide a good contrast when alongside shiny, matte or beads with other applied finishes.

 OPEN SETTING